mike76-dev/siasmb/README.md

 * Guest or anonymous access is not supported.

 ## Running the Server
-Two text files need to be created in the directory where the server will be running: `accounts.json` and `shares.yml`.
+Three text files need to be created in the directory where the server will be running: `accounts.json`, `shares.yml`, and `siasmb.yml`.

 `accounts.json` lists the credentials of all users that may access the server.
 It has the following structure:
 ```